4d/docs/docs/FormObjects/checkbox_overview.md

 ### Office XP

-The Office XP check box style combines the appearance of the [Regular](#regular) style with the [Toolbar](#toolbar) style's behavior.
+The Office XP button style combines the appearance of the [Regular](#regular) button style with the [Toolbar Button](#toolbar-button) button style's behavior.

-The colors (highlight and background) of a button with the Office XP style are based on the system colors.
-The appearance of the button can be different when the cursor hovers over it depending on the OS:
+The colors (highlight and background) of a check box with the Office XP button style are based on the system colors.
+The appearance of the check box can be different when the cursor hovers over it, depending on the OS:

  - *Windows* - its background only appears when the mouse rolls over it.
 Example with states unchecked / checked / highlighted: